multiversx/mx-specs/network-interaction-sdk/sdk-wallet/keystores/encrypted_keystore.md

     // Below, "passphrase" is the bip39 passphrase required to derive a secret key from a mnemonic (by default, it should be an empty string). get_secret_key(index: int, passphrase: string): ISecretKey

-    // Should return true if kind == 'mnemonic' AND passphrases are enabled (left as future work). supports_passphrase(): boolean

     export_to_object(password: string): KeyfileObject

     export_to_file(path: Path, password: string)